-Are they as good of an investment as a natural diamond in the long run?
+Are they as good an investment as a natural diamond in the long run?

 Why do people buy diamonds for engagement rings?